kahaaga/SimplexIntersection.jl/README.md

 in which the simplices intersect.

 ## Requirements
 SimplexIntersection.jl requires Julia 0.6 to run.
 The package has currently only been tested on macOS.
+You can download the latest version of Julia from the official Julia [website](https://julialang.org/downloads/).

 ## Installation